 Skokie Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one has suffered harm through abuse, neglect or mistreatment while a patient at Skokie Meadows Nursing Center, call the Rosenfeld Injury Lawyers law offices today.
+If you suspect your loved one has suffered harm through abuse, neglect or mistreatment while a patient at Skokie Meadows Nursing Center, call the Rosenfeld Injury Lawyers LLC law offices today.
 Our skillful attorneys provide legal representation in victim cases that involve abuse, neglect, and mistreatment that occurs in Illinois nursing homes.

 We urge you to contact our Cook County elder abuse law office at (888) 424-5757.
 Schedule your appointment today to speak with one of our experienced lawyers for your free comprehensive case review.
 No upfront retainers or fees are required because we accept every wrongful death lawsuit, personal injury case and nursing home abuse and neglect claim for compensation through contingency fee agreements.
 This means we are paid for our legal fees only after we have won your case at trial or negotiated an out of court settlement on your behalf.